indy256/codelibrary/README.md

-Collection of algorithms and data structures.
+Collection of algorithms and data structures

 Index is available at https://sites.google.com/site/indy256/